warm-milk-foam/forensics-notes/README.md

 5)  Zip archives
 6) Volatility
 7) Wireshark
 8) Video and Audio analysis
 9) Steganography ('Advanced' Image analysis)
 10) Disk imagery

 If there's anything I can change about the notes, pls email me at `ingocodingbecauseyes@gmail.com`
+As of 13/10/25, it is still being updated!